hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 coordinator --duration 2d
 ```

-The duration is used the run phase of a Simulator Test (that's the actual test execution).
+The duration is used as the run phase of a Simulator Test (that's the actual test execution).
 If you have long running warmup or verify phases, the total runtime of the TestSuite will be longer.

-There is another option for the use case that you want to run a Simulator Test until some event occurs (which is not time bound), e.g. stop after five million operations have been done.
-In this case the test code must stop the `TestContext` itself.
+There is another option for the use case where you want to run a Simulator Test until some event occurs (which is not time bound), e.g. stop after five million operations have been done.
+In this case, the test code must stop the `TestContext` itself.
 Use the following command to let Coordinator wait indefinitely.

 ```
 coordinator --waitForTestCaseCompletion